 - Balance sheet: It’s a year-end statement that shows the ending balances of assets, liabilities, and equity for a given period.
-It’s called a “balance sheet” because total assets reported must be equal to the total liabilities and equity.
+It’s called a “balance sheet” because the total assets reported must be equal to the total liabilities and equity.

-- Cash flow statement: It’s a financial statement that shows the actual cash inflows and outflows in operating, investing, and financing activities of the business.
+- Cash flow statement: It’s a financial statement that shows the actual cash inflows and outflows in the operating, investing, and financing activities of the business.

 - Journal entry: It’s the primary mode of recording transactions.
 A journal entry should be equal to at least one debit and credit entry.